Thomas Linacre

 Thomas Linacre or Lynaker (/ˈlɪnəkər/ LIN-ə-kər; c.
-1460 – 20 October 1524) was an English humanist scholar and physician, after whom Linacre College, Oxford, and Linacre House, a boys' boarding house at The King's School, Canterbury, are named.
+1460 – 20 October 1524) was an English humanist scholar, Catholic priest, and physician, after whom Linacre College, Oxford, and Linacre House, a boys' boarding house at The King's School, Canterbury, were named.

 Linacre was more of a scholar than a scientific investigator.
 It is difficult to judge his practical skill in his profession, but it was highly esteemed in his own day.
 He took no part in political or theological questions, but his career as a scholar was characteristic of the critical period in the history of learning through which he lived.

-He was one of the first Englishmen to study Greek in Italy, and brought back to his native country and his own university the lessons of the "New Learning".
+He was one of the first Englishmen to study Greek in Italy, and brought back to England and the University of Oxford the lessons of the "New Learning."
 His teachers were some of the greatest scholars of the day.
-Among his pupils was one—Erasmus—whose name alone would suffice to preserve the memory of his instructor in Greek, and others of note in letters and politics, such as Sir Thomas More, Prince Arthur and Queen Mary I of England.
-John Colet, William Grocyn, William Lilye and other eminent scholars were his close friends, and he was esteemed by a still wider circle of literary correspondents in all parts of Europe.
+Among his pupils was one—Erasmus—whose name alone would suffice to preserve the memory of his instructor in Greek, and others of note in letters and politics, such as Sir Thomas More, Prince Arthur, and Queen Mary I of England.
+John Colet, William Grocyn, William Lilye, and other eminent scholars were his close friends, and he was esteemed by a still wider circle of literary correspondents in all parts of Europe.

 Life

-He was born at Brampton, Chesterfield, in Derbyshire, descended from an ancient family recorded in the Domesday Book.
+Linacre was born at Brampton, Chesterfield, in Derbyshire, descended from an ancient family, recorded in the Domesday Book.
 He received his early education at the Canterbury Cathedral school, under the direction of William Tilly of Selling, who became prior of Canterbury in 1472.
-It was from Selling that Linacre must have received his first incentive to the study of Classics.
+It was from Selling that Linacre must have received his first incentive to study Classics.
 Linacre entered Oxford in about 1480, and in 1484 was elected a fellow of All Souls College.
 Shortly afterwards he visited Italy in the train of Selling, who was sent by King Henry VII as an envoy to the papal court.
 Linacre accompanied his patron as far as Bologna.
-There he became the pupil of Angelo Poliziano, and shared the instruction which Poliziano imparted at Florence to the sons of Lorenzo de Medici.
-The younger of these princes became Pope Leo X, and later remembered his old companionship with Linacre.
+There he became the pupil of Angelo Poliziano, and shared the instruction that Poliziano imparted at Florence to the sons of Lorenzo de Medici.
+The younger of these princes became Pope Leo X and later remembered his old companionship with Linacre.

 Among his other teachers and friends in Italy were Demetrius Chalcondylas, Hermolaus Barbarus, Aldus Romanus the printer of Venice (of whose New Academy Linacre was a member), and Nicolaus Leonicenus of Vicenza.
 Linacre took the degree of doctor of medicine with great distinction at Padua.

-On his return to Oxford, full of the learning and imbued with the spirit of the Italian Renaissance, he formed one of the brilliant circle of Oxford scholars, including John Colet, William Grocyn and William Latimer, who are mentioned in the letters of Erasmus.
+On his return to Oxford, full of learning and imbued with the spirit of the Italian Renaissance, he formed one of the brilliant circle of Oxford scholars, including John Colet, William Grocyn, and William Latimer, who are mentioned in the letters of Erasmus.